vjohndo/portfolio-site/README.md

 # 3D Portfolio Website

 This project portfolio website was built using Three.js and served using webpack.
-The camera tranlsates against scrollwheel inputs, objects rotate based on the locations of the viewport and background particles moved based on the mouse cursor.
+The camera tranlsates against scrollwheel inputs, animated objects rotate based on the location of the viewport and background particles moved based on the mouse cursor.

 >Landing page